kurt-hectic/wis2_mon_poc/README.md

 ## Detailed architecture

 ### Bridge
 Python code subscribing to one or more topics on a Global Broker using paqho-mqtt and re-publishing all WIS2 notifications messages to AWS IoT Core using awsiot.
 The implementation is a microservice and lightweight.
 The bridge receives and re-publishes notifications, after lightweight processing.
 Notification messages are parsed as JSON, and a metadata element with timing information and the original topic is inserted.
 Since AWS limits the depth of the topic hierarchy, static parts of the WIS2 topic hierarchy are removed and the topic depth limited to 8.
+MQTT QoS flag 1 is used to have the Global Brokers cache data exchanged during a possible system downtime.
+Subscribing to all Global Brokers provides additional redundancy at the cost of duplicate messages.
 Custom metrics about the number of messages processed are sent to AWS Cloud Watch.
 The bridge code is published as a Docker image to AWS ECR and runs as Docker containers in AWS ECS as a Faregate Task once instance per Global Broker with instance specific metadata passed in as environment variables.